PHPPowertools/DOM-Query/README.md

 // Use a descendant selector to select the site's footer
 $sitefooter = $body->select('.site-footer > .site-center');

-// Set attributes of the site's footer
+// Set some attributes for the site's footer
 $sitefooter->attr(array('id' => 'aweeesome', 'data-val' => 'see'));

 // Use a lambda function to set the attributes of all site blocks